 - Completed residency training at an accredited program

-- Anesthesia training or use of a board-certified anesthesiologist for sedation cases
+- Anesthesia training or the use of a board-certified anesthesiologist for sedation cases

 - Membership in specialty organizations or fellowship training